 At Little Harpeth Children’s Dentistry, Dr. Purohit tailors age one dental visits to each child’s needs.
 Typically, that includes these steps:

-During an age one dental visit, Dr. Purohit asks you to hold your baby on your lap.
+During an age one dental visit, Dr. Purohit asks you to hold your baby's hands as she examines.
 Once they’re comfortable and relaxed, she performs an oral exam.

 Dr. Purohit uses a small handheld mirror and a light to carefully assess the health of your child’s gums, tongue, and cheeks.
 If they have any baby teeth, she examines those as well.

-If your child has one (or more) baby teeth, Dr. Purohit gently cleans them with fluoride-free toothpaste.
+If your child has one (or more) baby teeth, Dr. Purohit gently cleans them with fluoride-free toothpaste till the first molars erupt.
 Cleaning your child’s teeth removes plaque, tartar, and stains, reducing the risk of cavities.

 After cleaning your child’s teeth, Dr. Purohit makes time to answer any questions you have about your child’s oral health.
 Common concerns include pacifier habits, thumb sucking, and teething.
 Dr. Purohit can provide tips and insights that reduce the risk of cavities, ensuring your child’s mouth stays healthy.